carpentries-incubator/lc-webscraping/_episodes/03-manual-scraping.md

 them for us, and we can use the export functions to either create a Google Spreadsheet with the results, or copy them into the clipboard in Tab Separated Values (TSV) format for pasting into a text document, a spreadsheet or Open Refine.

+> ## Google Spreadsheet log-in issues
+>
+> As of November 2020, the function to export results from Scrapy to a Google Spreadsheet looks no
+> longer to be working due to the Scrapy extension not being a trusted app able to access your Google
+> account.
+Other export methods should be preferred until this is resolved.
+>
+{: .callout}

 There is one bit of data cleanup we might want to do, though.
 If we paste the data copied from Scraper into a text document, we see something like this: